 Best Treadmill for Beginners

-If you’re looking for a treadmill packed with essential features that won’t leave a dent in your pocket, look no further.
-Horizon T101 is a double sword; compact but packed with numerous features.
-It is paired with a Bluetooth speaker system.
+If you’re shopping for a compact, beginner-friendly treadmill packed with all the essential features to begin your journey, then get the Horizon T101.
+It's paired with a Bluetooth speaker system.
 Thus, allowing you to connect your phone and jam to your all-time favourite songs as you work out.

 Pros